embeddedk8/embeddedk8.github.io/src/content/intro.md

 I am an Embedded Engineer from Poland.
-I love sharing what i know on [embeddedk8.com](embeddedk8.com).
+I love sharing what I know on [embeddedk8.com](embeddedk8.com).